vault27/Foundation/bgp.md

 - Notation options: ASPLAIN 0 - 4 294 967 294, ASDOT 0 - 65535.65535
 - We can substitute AS number for particular neighbor.
 For example we can do it, when we connect VRFs in fabric via external Firewall and to avoid "allow as in" option we configure different ASNs for different VRFs to peer with firewall

-## Injecting Routes/Prefixes,Summarization
+## Injecting Routes/Prefixes

-- If we configure summarization, for example two LANs connected to Leaf, and then if we disconnect one LAN, summerized route will continue propogating and everyone will consider this LAN available.
-Especially summarization is unacceptable on Spines.
-This is relevant only with "summer only" option
 - We configure summarization in address family section for Nexus and it works for all neighbors, we specify summarized prefix there wit as-set option and summer only, without summer only option it will advertise all prefixes plus summer
 - No auto-summary is the default
 - What networks are advertised by default? - none - only received via BGP
 - Network command: Look for a route in the router’s current IP routing table that **exactly** matches the parameters of the network command; if the IP route exists, put the equivalent NLRI into the local BGP table.
 With this logic, connected routes, static routes, or IGP routes could be taken from the IP routing table and placed into the BGP table for later advertisement.
 When the router removes that route from its IP routing table, BGP then removes the NLRI from the BGP table, and notifies neighbors that the route has been withdrawn.
 If auto-summary is enabled, then it matched all of its subnets
 - route-map can be used in network command to manipulate path attributes, including next hop

+## Summarization

+- In BGP world it is called aggegation - it is a whole world with attributes and rules
+- Conserve router resources
+- Accelerated best path calculation
+- Stability: hiding route flaps from downstream routes
+- Most service providers do not except prefixes larger then /24
+- Dynamic route summarization is done vian address-family command
+    - aggregate-address network subnet-mask [summary-only] [as-set]
+- Example: 172.16.1.0/24, 172.16.2.0/24, 172.16.3.0/24 are aggregated with command: aggregate -address 172.16.0.0 255.255.240.0
+- This command will add to BGP table prefix 172.16.0.0/20 - but it will not delete smaller route
+- summer-only option suppresses the component network prefixes
+- Suppression - when BGP process does not advertise routes (fo example connected) because of aggregation
+- When new summary route is advertised it is advertised without any previous attributes or AS Path.
+It is sent as if an aggregating router is an originator of route: AS Path contains only AS of aggregating router
+- Atomic-aggregate Path Attribute is added by the aggregator and all other routers see in BGP table: aggregated by 65200 192.168.2.2
+- Aggregated route appears in BGP table only after at least one viable component route enters BGP table, for example 172.16.1.0/24
+- After enabling aggregation BGP installs aggrgated route to RIB of originating router with gateway Null0 - it is called summary discard route it is created to avoid loops: to sum up agrregated route is in two tables: RIB and BGP, in BGP default route is 0.0.0.0 and in RIB NULL0
+- Component routes are still in BGP table but they have status - s -suppressed
+- If we configure summarization, for example two LANs connected to Leaf, and then if we disconnect one LAN, summerized route will continue propogating and everyone will consider this LAN available.
+Especially summarization is unacceptable on Spines.
+This is relevant only with "summer only" option

  ## Redistribution